Watch That Backpack Load

 Choosing the right backpack

-Pick a backpack for your children that has the following traits:
+Pick backpacks for your children that have the following traits:

 A padded back to protect against sharp objects inside the bag

-A waist strap to help keep the bag stable
+A waist and chest strap to help keep the bag stable

-A rolling backpack can be useful if your child needs to carry heavy items.
-But a rolling
+A rolling backpack can be useful if your child is unable to care a backpack.
+But a

-pack can be hard to carry upstairs.
-It may be hard to roll over bumpy ground or in
+rolling pack can be hard to carry upstairs.
+It may also be hard to roll over bumpy

-snow.
 Think about how your child will need to use the bag.
-In some cases, it may not
+In some cases, it may not be

 Wearing a backpack safely